 Hitchcock runs up against a wall of conventional audience perceptions.
 If we had stayed on Ruth in the present, and only heard her testimony, all of it would remain suspect until corroborated by others.
 In a murder mystery like this, we expect witnesses to lie.
 But we tend to believe what we see with our own eyes.
 Ruth Grandfort’s flashback begins with the idealized, gauzy reverie of Anne Baxter descending the stairs to her lover.
 Hitch must think that this stylization will tell the audience that Ruth is a fuzzy-minded romantic — and that all of her subsequent testimony will be just as unreliable.
 My ‘read’ is that viewers will just take the tilted camera and gauze as a ‘pretty picture,’ a romantic effect of the moment.
-They will also be distracted by Dimitri Tiomkin’s impossibly romantic music cue, and assume that the film is taking a ‘romance break.’
-Hitchcock’s ‘visual grammar’ may be consistent, but he miscalculates how in-tune the audience is with his visual clues.
+They will also be distracted by Dimitri Tiomkin’s impossibly romantic music cue, and assume that the murder thriller is taking a ‘romance break.’
+Hitchcock’s visual grammar may be consistent, but he miscalculates how in-tune the audience is with his visual clues.

 So what does Ruth’s flashback tell us?
 Mostly that she’s a meddling romantic fool.
 When Ruth pictures herself in giant tearful close-ups, even she admits that all her actions are selfish.
 Then Ruth offhandedly tells us that, after a few missed letters from Michael, she went and married another man.
 As this happens across about ten seconds of screen time, it usually makes audiences laugh out loud.
-Perhaps Htich means it to reveal the shallowness of her commitment to Michael, but it comes off as a storytelling stumble.
+Perhaps Hitch means it to reveal the shallowness of her commitment to Michael, but it comes off as a storytelling stumble.
 The first time we hear any of Michael Logan’s side of the story is later, during the trial.
 Ruth says that ‘he changed,’ and he may have just outgrown her at the same time his war experience drew him to the priesthood.
 Perhaps his affair with Ruth was a ‘time-off’ from a planned commitment to the church.
-Ruth’s account may be hogwash, painting smiles of love on Michael’s face that make him seem eager to “make hay” with her out in the Canadian countryside.
+Ruth’s account may be hogwash, painting smiles of love on Michael’s face that make him seem eager to ‘make hay’ with her out in the Canadian countryside.

-The Anne Baxter character Ruth has therefore fed us a bundle of romantic illusions.
+Anne Baxter’s character Ruth has therefore fed us a bundle of romantic illusions.
 Perhaps she’s in denial, and has protected her feelings with exaggerated fantasies of a gloriously tragic love affair — an affair now rekindled by the exciting notion that her dream lover has killed on her behalf.
 Logan is as paternalistically silent with her as he is with the killer Otto Keller.
-Ruth looks even more dangerous during the investigation and the trial, indulging herself in dramatics while further implicating Father Logan.
+Ruth is even more dangerous during the investigation and the trial, indulging herself in dramatics while further implicating Father Logan.
 Had she kept her mouth shut, all Inspector Larrue would have against Michael is the testimony of two little girls who saw ‘someone like a priest.’